Resources

 MS/MSE: none

-PhD: qualifying exam (year 1), preliminary exam (year 2), oral defense of dissertation
+PhD: qualifying review (year 1), preliminary exam (year 2), oral defense of dissertation

 Language requirements